A.J. Green Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Matchup vs. Houston

-- Against the Texans, Green has averaged 65.5 receiving yards per game over his two career matchups, 23.0 more than his over/under for Sunday's game.
+- Green's 65.5 receiving yards per game in his two career matchups against the Texans are 24.0 more than his over/under for Sunday's game.

 - Note: Green's stats vs. Texans date back to 2016.

-- The Texans have the NFL's 15th-ranked pass defense this season, giving up 259.8 yards per game through the air.
+- The 259.8 passing yards the Texans give up per game makes them the NFL's 15th-ranked pass defense this season.

-- With nine passing TDs allowed this season, the Texans defense is ranked ninth in the NFL.
+- At 1.5 passing TDs allowed per game, the Texans defense is ranked ninth in the NFL.

 Recent Performances

-- In last week's outing against the Browns, Green was targeted six times, totaling 79 yards on five receptions (averaging 15.8 yards per grab) while scoring one touchdown.
+- Against the Browns last week, Green was targeted six times and racked up 79 yards on five receptions while scoring one touchdown.

-- Green has caught 11 passes on 14 targets for 159 yards and two touchdowns during his last three games, averaging 53.0 yards per game.
+- In his last three games, Green's 11 catches have turned into 159 yards (53.0 ypg) and two touchdowns.
+He's been targeted 14 times.

 Green's Arizona Teammates